SargSoft/survival/README.md

 ```

 ### 3.6 Bracing
-- Opening braces should be on the same like as the statements declaration
+- Opening braces should be on the same line as the statements declaration
-- Closing braces should be on their own line below the contents, unless there is an else statement which starts on the same line as the closing brace (examples seen below)
+- Closing braces should be on their own line below the contents, unless there is an else statement which starts on the same line as the closing brace (example seen below)
 - All contents inside braces should be indented by 1 tab more than the braces themselves

 ```cs